Thomvis/thomvis.github.io/_posts/2016-12-07-artisanal-identifiers.md

 ![Xcode search panel](/media/artisanal-identifiers-search.png)

 There are multiple ways you can create those identifiers (i.e. identifier creation strategies), but I prefer handmade artisanal random identifiers.
 These are created by mashing buttons on your keyboard until a reasonably sized, random looking string has appeared at your cursor.
 The chances of coming up with the same identifier twice are... very small.
-(Let's leave the exact calculations to another post.)
+Let's leave the exact calculations to another post.
+Also take care not to [end up](https://en.wikipedia.org/wiki/Infinite_monkey_theorem) with the complete works of William Shakespeare.

 I'm not sure if this is quite brilliant or very stupid, so do let me know.